 Suppose a group of friends are all trying to decide on where to go to dinner.
 There are several different restaurants that are suggested by the group, and trying to be fair they put the matter to a vote.
-Because they don’t want any bias and want to make sure everybody is reasonably pleased with the result, they do the following: First, each of them (in good faith) scores each restaurant with an integer from 0 to 5, with 0 meaning the restaurant would yield for them the lowest utility, and higher scores corresponding to more utility.
+Because they don’t want any bias and want to make sure everybody is reasonably pleased with the result, they do the following: First, each of them (in good faith) scores each restaurant with an integer from 0 to 5, with 0 meaning the restaurant is tied for their least favorite, and differences between scores corresponding to degrees of preference.
 Next, the friends look only at the distributions of the scores, without reference to the name of the restaurant it belongs to, and vote together on the distribution.
 The restaurant with the winning distribution is where they all agree to go.

 Notice that by ignoring the name of the restaurant when voting for distributions, the friends have been able to eliminate some degree of self-interest—or rather, they have been able to re-direct it.
 A reasonable friend will choose a distribution that balances his own personal risks of going to a restaurant that he gave a low score with the reward of going to a restaurant that he gave a high score.
 Assuming that no voter can identify restaurant names corresponding with certain distributions, each voter will have been placed in a state of “artificial empathy” with all of the other voters.